• Menu

 Address: Nguyễn Văn, TT.
 Lăng Cô, Phú Lộc, Thừa Thiên Huế,

-The Lagoon is spread over 800 hectares and has the backdrop of Bach Ma Mountains.
+The Lagoon is spread over 800 hectares and has the backdrop of the Bach Ma Mountains.
 It has often been described as where the mountain meets the ocean.
 Locals say the best time to visit the lake is at sunset, where the colours are reflected in the waters of the lagoon.

 Free to visit.